nginxinc/nginx-amplify-doc/amplify-guide.md

 After proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the NGINX Amplify web interface in about a minute or so.

-The agent collects metrics on a "per-object" basis.
-Currently the following object types exist:
+NGINX Amplify can currently monitor and collect performance metrics for:

-  1. Operating system (this is the parent object)
+  1. Operating system (Linux, FreeBSD)
-  2. NGINX instance
+  2. NGINX and NGINX Plus
+  3. PHP-FPM

 The agent considers an NGINX instance to be any running NGINX master process that has a unique path to the binary, and possibly a unique configuration.

-**Note.** When objects are first seen by the agent, they are automatically created in the Amplify backend, and visualized in the web interface.
-You DO NOT have to manually add or configure NGINX instances in the web interface after installing the agent.
+**Note.**  There's no need to manually add or configure anything in the web interface after installing the agent.
+When the agent is started, the metrics and the metadata are automatically reported to the Amplify backend, and visualized in the web interface.

 When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting (and therefore no longer necessary), you should manually delete it in the web interface.
 The "Remove object" button can be found in the metadata viewer popup — see [**User Interface**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#user-interface) below.